China is experiencing a rural tourism boom amid the Covid-19 pandemic - KESQ

 Another user, laozhenyiwen, described how they had gone to the country to fish and eat seafood for the recent May Day holiday, happy to have “avoided crowds.”

-Chinese-owned Trip.com, one of the world’s largest online travel agencies, said by March 2021, rural tourism trips in China had increased year-on-year by more than 300%.
+Chinese-owned Trip.com Group, one of the world’s largest online travel agencies, said by March 2021, rural tourism trips in China had increased year-on-year by more than 300%.

 The trend is so lucrative that Trip.com is planning a “five year action plan” to promote rural tourism, which includes cultivating 10,000 professional agents with a focus in the area and investing 1 billion yuan ($150 million) in rural tourism industry funds.